 You can start developing your thesis by making guesses at the answer to your research question.
 Any hypothesis can work as a starting point because you will be rejecting or revising those that don't work.
 A good strategy is to write down a number of possible answers to your research question, even ones that seem absurd, and then start testing them by gathering more evidence and testing each thesis statement on your list.
 If the thesis statement is contradicted by credible evidence and valid reasoning, then you should reject it.
 For instance, we might ask how authors use each other's work as models for their own writing.
 But before making a claim that an author modeled their writing on another author's work, we should ask if the chronology makes sense.
-In other words, if author A published a piece in 1879 and author B published a piece in 1884, we can't assume that author A modeled their work on authors knew each other and discussed their work together; it then might be possible for author A to have known about the author B's work before it was published.
+In other words, if author A published a piece in 1879 and author B published a piece in 1884, we can't assume that author A modeled their work on author B's if it wasn't published yet.
+You might investigate further, however.
+Maybe the two authors knew each other and discussed their work together; it then might be possible for author A to know about the author B's work before it was published.
 We need research to answer our questions with more certitude.